 - Four elective course credits from approved lists of core and cognate courses, including two credits in each of the following two categories.
 Students may use no more than one cognate course credit for each category.
-(See the course lists for more about core and cognate courses.)
+(See the ES website for course lists and more about core and cognate courses.)
 No more than one of these four course credits may be in the student’s major.

 - Environmental Science, Engineering, and Math: courses that build understanding and knowledge of scientific methods and theories, and explore how these can be applied in identifying and addressing environmental challenges.
 At least one of the courses in this category must have a laboratory component.